ppy/osu-wiki/news/2025/2025-09-21-joke-4-registrations-now-open.md

 ## Is this a JOKE?

-[Jaye's One Key Event](/wiki/Tournaments/JOKE) is a community for low-key osu!mania (1K-3K) players and mappers, spearheaded by [Jaye](https://osu.ppy.sh/users/4841352) and cohosted by [Sparxe](https://osu.ppy.sh/users/5750235) and [Sydosys](https://osu.ppy.sh/users/17523947).
+[Jaye's One Key Event](/wiki/Tournaments/JOKE) is a community for low-key osu!mania (1K–3K) players and mappers, spearheaded by [Jaye](https://osu.ppy.sh/users/4841352) and cohosted by [Sparxe](https://osu.ppy.sh/users/5750235) and [Sydosys](https://osu.ppy.sh/users/17523947).
 Over the years we've seen many goofy and hype moments, a few of which we'd love to share with you here.
 Across 1v1 tournaments, country-based team tournaments, dan courses and even an ARG, the JOKE series has a long history!

-## Custom maps and custom songs
+## What to expect

 Ever since the beginning, all charts used for our tournaments and other related projects have been custom-mapped.
 Since 2021, we have been on a quest to shine light on as many Featured Artists as possible, currently having over 180 Featured Artists represented throughout.
 And this year will be no different!
-As once again JOKE will be 100% custom-mapped and straight from our beloved Featured Artist catalogue.
+Everything will once again be 100% custom-mapped and straight from our beloved Featured Artist catalogue!

 But it doesn't stop there!
 We have also brought on the talent of many musicians over the years to create new content for our projects, having clocked in over 20 to date.
 Feel free to check out some of our favourites from our more recent events: [One Key World Cup 2025](/wiki/Tournaments/JOKE/1KWC_2025) (1KWC) and [One Key Dan Course](https://osu.ppy.sh/beatmapsets/2234187) by JOKE.